sarahselee223/domicile_demo/README.md

-# My Portfolio
+# Domicile Demo

-Single page demo web application to display pictures and video in carousel.
+Single page demo web application to display pictures and video in carousel and to get cheapest rooms for each building's room type.

 ## Start Developing